Be scam aware

 We are working together with other utility companies and National Trading Standards to raise awareness around scams as it is a growing issue affecting people globally.

-Utility companies interact customers on a daily basis, whether this is face-to-face when carrying out work in a community or in a customer’s home, having a telephone conversation or communicating digitally.
+Utility companies interact with customers on a daily basis, whether this is face-to-face when carrying out work in a community or in a customer’s home, having a telephone conversation or communicating digitally.

 With the digital age, it is becoming easier for criminals to pose as legitimate companies and scam people out of large sums of money.
 This not only impacts on customers both financially and emotionally, but also creates reputational risk for businesses and the wider industry.